We invite all new students to apply to live in University managed accommodation when they accept an offer of a place.

 There are several coin-operated launderettes on the campus equipped with washers and dryers.
 You can download the Laundry View App to monitor your washing (Android and iPhone) (Select ‘City Campus’ as your university, and then you will be able to select the various launderettes from the drop-down menu.)

-We’ll also have lots of members of our Information and Communication Technology (ICT) team available throughout Welcome Weekend, who will be able to help you.
+We’ll also have lots of members of our Information Technology (IT) team available throughout Welcome period, who will be able to help you.